peter-hunt/chesschaos/README.md

 ## Added Features:

-* Classic Chess Board
+* Classic Mode (chess puzzles, not limited to legal chess boards)

 ## Planned Features:

-* Abilities
 * Adventure Mode (chess pieces have health, damage, defense, and abilities)
-* Classic Chess Mode (chess puzzles, not limited to legal chess boards)
+* Configurable chess pieces styles and a more RPG style as default
 * Currency and Shops
-* Dungeon Mode (dungeons with adventure-mode-like combat system)
+* Dungeon Mode (dungeons with adventure mode combat system)
-* Guides
 * Items and Inventory
 * Levels and maybe Skills
 * Randomly generated levels configurable with estimated power
-* Save files

 # How to Contribute